-For Versatile, the scope involved an entire run of custom upper and lower cabinets as well as a pantry wall; a large kitchen island with a cantilevered eating area, and a built-in window bench.
+For Versatile, the scope involved an entire run of custom upper and lower kitchen cabinets.
+As well as a pantry wall; a large kitchen island with a cantilevered eating area, and a built-in window bench.
 Some retrofit shelving and a wet bar in an adjacent living room were also included in the design.
-The finishes ended up being a contemporary mix of stainless steel-wrapped upper cabinets, paint grade surfaces for the pantry wall, and solid, clear, walnut grain aligned horizontally on the lower cabinets.
+The finishes ended up being a contemporary mix of stainless steel-wrapped upper kitchen cabinets, paint grade surfaces for the pantry wall, and solid, clear, walnut grain aligned horizontally on the lower kitchen cabinets.

 What challenges did the project face?

-The biggest challenge that this project presented was the fact that the client had a strong desire for all of the lower cabinets to carry a visually distinctive horizontal line from the wood grain along the length of the kitchen.
-The surface area along the sink wall and island was very broad, and there was some difficulty in locating beautiful, solid pieces of walnut that were large enough to cover those surfaces.
-The main issue with long spans of wood, however, is that they will always warp over time, so there was an initial fear that the cabinet faces would warp and be ruined.
+The biggest challenge that this project presented was the fact that the client had a strong desire for all of the lower kitchen cabinets to carry a visually distinctive horizontal line from the wood grain along the length of the kitchen.
+The surface area along the sink wall and island was very broad.
+There was some difficulty in locating beautiful, solid pieces of walnut that were large enough to cover those surfaces.
+The main issue with long spans of wood, however, is that they will always warp over time.
+So there was an initial fear that the kitchen cabinet faces would warp and be ruined.